 Biomass Pelletisation: Influence of biomass characteristics on pellet quality

-• Biomass pelletisation is the process of condensing biomass material into energy-dense pellets by forcing the biomass material under high pressure and temperature through a pellet mill to produce small cylindrical pellets.
+• Biomass pelletisation is the process of condensing biomass material into energy dense pellets by forcing the biomass material under high pressure through a pellet mill to produce small cylindrical pellets.

-• Biomass pellets have uniform size and shape, high bulk and energy density, and low moisture content, all contributing positively to the supply chain management and logistics cost.
+• Biomass pellets have uniform size and shape with an increased bulk and energy density over the unprocessed feedstock, and lower moisture content, all contributing positively to supply chain management and logistic costs.

 • The quality and characteristics of biomass pellets are determined based on key parameters such as the type of biomass feedstock, moisture content, particle size, binding material, pressure, and temperature.